weezy20/HODL/README.md

 ### Run

-Use Rust's native `cargo` command to build and launch the template node:
+Use Rust's native `cargo` command to build and launch the HODL node:

 ```sh
 cargo run --release -- --dev --tmp